belwalpb/JPGCompressor/README.md

 Lossy Image Compression Option gives an option to select the outpout resolution between 0% and 100%.

 The Full Documentation Pdf is also attatched with the source code.
+The Jar Build Is Also Attatched.
+Just Download The JAR file, open command prompt and type: java -jar JPGCompressor.jar

+Thanks.